Streets Alive

 Implement and evaluate a new collaborative model for planning and delivering street improvements and road safety initiatives between local governments, community groups and residents.

-Stream 2 projects: Opening 4 Aug 2025, Closing 8 Sept 2026
+Stream 2 projects: Closed 8 Sept 2025

-up to $100,000
+from $50,000 to $100,000

 Funding for temporary and permanent changes to the street environment that are collaboratively designed and installed.

-Stream 1: $5,000 Grants
+Stream 1: up to $10,000 Grants

 We’re excited that in our inaugural funding round, 61 projects were supported to the value of $299,700.
 Project delivery saw successful applicants implementing street calming projects across the State from 1 July 2024 and 31 March 2025.
 Follow us on our socials (@townteammovment) to see some of the great initiatives that were implemented across WA.